-This bill proposes updates to current statutes regarding the handling of unused topical medications in healthcare settings.
-Under the new provisions, any unused portion of a facility-provided multidose medication that was ordered at least 24 hours prior to a surgical procedure and administered to a patient may be offered to the patient upon discharge if it is necessary for ongoing treatment.
-Additionally, if the medication was used in an operating room or emergency department, the prescriber is required to counsel the patient on its proper use, waiving any pharmacist counseling requirements.
-The bill also mandates that these medications be properly labeled according to existing regulations.
+This bill proposes updates to current statutes regarding the handling of unused portions of facility-provided multidose topical medications.
+Under the new provisions, if a facility-provided multidose medication is ordered at least 24 hours prior to a surgical procedure and administered to a patient, any unused portion may be offered to the patient upon discharge if it is necessary for ongoing treatment.
+Additionally, the prescribing provider is required to counsel the patient on the proper use of the medication if it was used in an operating room or emergency department, waiving any pharmacist counseling requirements.
+The bill also mandates that these medications be properly labeled according to existing labeling requirements.

 Furthermore, the bill defines "facility-provided multidose medication" to include specific types of topical medications that are ordered or retrieved for a patient during their visit.
-The legislation is designated as the "Topical Medical Waste Reduction Act" and aims to reduce waste by allowing patients to take home medications that would otherwise go unused.
-Overall, these changes aim to enhance patient care while minimizing waste in healthcare facilities.
+The legislation is designated as the "Topical Medical Waste Reduction Act" and aims to reduce waste by allowing the safe return of unused medications to patients under specified conditions.
+Overall, the bill seeks to enhance patient care while minimizing medical waste in healthcare settings.

 Statutes affected: